PARAFAC course

 Urban Wünsch

 Urban’s research focusses on the analytical chemistry, ultraviolet-visible spectroscopy, chemometrics, and software development.
 Urban is an active contributor to the drEEM toolbox and is currently developing the the Environmental Data Fusion toolbox (EDF toolbox).
 He continues to design new approaches to deconvolute dissolved organic matter (DOM) fluorescence by combining analytical methods with the latest chemometric tools.
-His current project focusses on the cycling of DOM in the Arctic ocean, especially the role of photodegradation.
+His current projects focus on photochemistry and enzymatic degradation of terrestrial organic matter.

 Urban is a postdoctoral researcher at the Technical University of Denmark.